Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```
 We can concatenate string in different ways.
 ### Concatenating using addition operator
-Concatenating using addition operator is an old way.
-This way of concatenating is tedious and error prone.
-It is good to know, how to concatenate this way but I strongly suggest to use the second way.
+Concatenating using the addition operator is an old way.
+This way of concatenating is tedious and error-prone.
+It is good to know how to concatenate this way, but I strongly suggest to use the second way.
 ```js
 // Declaring different variables of different data types let space = ' '